 When I got divorced less than a decade ago, I don’t recall thinking about what living alone would be like on down the line.
-I was only thinking about getting away and finding peace and figuring out a way to take care of myself.
+Back then I was only thinking about getting away and finding peace and figuring out a way to take care of myself.

-I remember lying in bed, imagining another life.
+And I remember lying in bed, imagining another life.
 I envisioned walking through every room and choosing what stayed behind and what I would take with me.

 But I couldn’t see beyond that at the time.